Medical Ministry International in Amazon

-In the Amazon Region, MMI serves three countries: Brazil, Colombia, and Peru.
+In the Amazon Region, Medical Ministry International serves three countries: Brazil, Colombia, and Peru.
 Road access is not available in this region; only river and plane.
 Because of this, if a Brazilian needs medical care, for example, they must travel by boat up to six or seven days to Manaus.
 Peruvians must travel three to four days up to Iquitos.
 Colombians must take a plane to Bogotá.

 * Project Description: Yavarí River, Amazon project teams will join forces with Clínica Leticia.
 The team usually stays in tents and travels by boat to seven villages.
 The primary goal is to provide physical, spiritual, and emotional care to the Indigenous populations.
 In each village we often see 150 patients, or cover 50% of the villages need.